cloudfoundry/cli/.github/CONTRIBUTING.md

 # Modifying the CLI codebase

-All changes to the CF CLI require updates to the unit/integration test.
+All changes to the CF CLI require updates to the unit/integration tests.
 There are additional requirements around updating the CF CLI that will be listed below.